User Management in Grackle

 Removing Users

-$ gruser delete
+gruser delete USER

 Deletes the specified application account, but preserves the data so that the new command can recreate the account if desired.

-$ gruser purge
+gruser purge USER

 The same as the delete command, except that it goes scorched earth and forever deletes everything associated with the application from the system.